Validation Methodologies of UDS Features in an ECU

 Thus, going through each bit/byte of response will be tiresome process and will need a strong understanding of the UDS protocol and DoCAN transport.

-UDS Validation based on HIL tools
+UDS Validation based on HiL tools

 Typical Inputs for these automation tools are: